dangtrinhnt/gem/README.md

 GEM - Google Emails Migration
 =============================

-This project uses the [Got-Your-Back script](https://code.google.com/p/got-your-back/) as the core to help you to migrate all users's emails from old domain to new domain in Google App.
+This project uses the [Got-Your-Back script](https://code.google.com/p/got-your-back/) as the core to help you to migrate all users's emails from old domain to the new one in Google App.

 ### Update